 It’s Almost Spooky Season: Here are My Favorite KID-friendly Halloween Activities in NOLA

 I’ll admit that I go a bit overboard when the first crisp breeze rolls through New Orleans.
 I NEVER, and I mean never wait until October to put my Halloween decorations up.
-And I cannot pass up the Halloween section at Hobby Lobby without filling my cart.
+And I cannot pass up the Halloween section at any store without filling my cart.
 I LOVE HALLOWEEN and all things that celebrate it.
 Haunted houses, haunted hayrides, 80’s horror films, and creepy décor.
 But, not all Halloween festivities are appropriate for kiddos … especially the itty bitty ones.
 So, what are parents to do with their young ones who still need Halloween to be silly and not spooky?!

 I’m so glad you asked!
 Here is a list of my favorite Halloween festivities around the city that are kiddo approved.

 3. Krewe of Boo: You don’t want to miss New Orleans’ official Halloween Parade!
 This parade was originated by Blaine Kern as a way to raise relief funds after Katrina and was so successful, that it’s become a New Orleans staple.
 This Krewe boasts 450 riders, 15 floats, and 35 marching groups….and the costumes are larger than life!
 The parade is very kid-friendly, so the whole family can enjoy it!
 Costumes are highly encouraged, and throw bags are recommended to keep track of all your loot.
-The parade will roll through downtown NOLA on Saturday, October 22 at Sunset.
+The parade will roll through downtown NOLA on Saturday, October 21st at 6:30pm.
 Be sure to get a great spot so you don’t miss any of the action!
-You can find event details at kreweofboo.com
+You can find event details here.

 4. Ghost Manor: This is a free experience right in the heart of NOLA.
 This local Victorian-style home, appropriately re-named “Ghost Manor” during Halloween is on the corner of Magazine and Second street and is a MUST-SEE for anyone living in or traveling to NOLA.
 The house is decorated from roof to ground in animatronic pumpkins, singing skeletons, spooky lights, and insane technological displays….all set to Halloween music.
 It truly is an incredible sight to see.
 The display typically “opens” the second week of October every year as a static display, and the animatronics are in full force by the last two weeks of the month.
-For exact details on dates and times, the display will be running, check ghostmanor.org for details.
+For exact details on dates and times the display will be running, check here for details.

 LEAVE A REPLY